dariomtz/APIDOCS/README.md

 Using the previos list of steps:

-1.Make step 1 and 3 and skip step 2.
+1.Make step 1.

-2.For step 4, the project "api-docs-iteso" has to appear in your projects.
+2.Run the following commands

+  >firebase login
+  >
+  >cd functions
+  >
+  >npm install
+  >
+  >cd ..

+3.Skip steps 2 to 5.

-3.Then skip step 5 and do step 6.
+4.Do step 6.